-Shell vial cell culture, a centrifuge enhanced tissue culture assay, is a modification of conventional cell culture for the rapid detection of viruses in vitro.
+Shell vial cell culture, a centrifuge-enhanced tissue culture assay, is a modification of conventional cell culture for the rapid detection of viruses in vitro.
+Rapid shell vial cultures are used to detect many viruses.

 The technique involves inoculation of the clinical specimen on to cell monolayer grown on a coverslip in a shell vial culture tube, followed by low-speed centrifugation and incubation.

 It is thought that minor trauma caused by low-speed centrifugation into the susceptible cell surface enhances viral infectivity by enhancing viral entry.

 The infected cell monolayer is then stained for the presence of viral antigens by direct fluorescent antibody (DFA) or indirect fluorescent antibody (IFA) staining within hours or days of inoculation.
 In this way, viruses that normally take days to weeks to produce a cytopathic effect (CPE) can be detected within 1 to 2 days by shell vial cell culture.

 Preparation of Shell Vials

-Rapidity achieved without compromise in the sensitivity has made shell vial cell culture an important technique in diagnostic virology.
-This technique can be used to detect most viruses that grow in conventional cell culture and is especially useful for viruses that require relatively long incubation for producing cytopathic effects (CPE).
+Rapidity achieved without compromising sensitivity has made shell vial cell culture an important technique in diagnostic virology.
+This technique can detect most viruses that grow in conventional cell culture and is especially useful for viruses that require relatively long incubation for producing cytopathic effects (CPE).

 Shell vial cell culture is used to identify medically important viruses such as;